patroytall/patrick-roy-me/src/articles/001-determinism-rules2.md

 Other forms of ambiguity arise in compound words like filename, bus stop, or ice-axe.
 They can have alternate valid syntaxes with or without spaces and hyphens.

-Absolute solution is to camel case all words all the time: `htmlLand`, `fileName`, and `iceAxe`.
+The absolute solution is to camel case all words all the time: `htmlUrl`, `recordId`, `fileName`, and `iceAxe`.
 The only time I have seen this absolute adopted is when I imposed it.
 I like it but it is clearly not a consensus.

 ### 0 warning policy